crstffr/jspm-bundler/README.md

 var bundler = new Bundler({

-    baseURL: '',                // must be the same baseURL as SystemJS
+    baseURL: '.',               // Must be the same baseURL as SystemJS.

-                                // paths are relative to your baseURL
+    // Paths are relative to your baseURL.
-    dest: '',                   // path to folder where bundles are saved
+    dest: 'bundles',            // Path to folder where bundles are saved.
-    file: '',                   // JS file where bundle manifest is written
+    file: 'bundles.js',         // JS file where bundle manifest is written.

-    bust: false,                // use file checksums to bust cached bundles
+    bust: false,                // Use file checksums to bust cached bundles,
+                                // does not work on SFX builds.

-    builder: {                  // global build options passed to jspm.Builder
+    builder: {                  // Global build options passed to jspm.Builder.

-        sfx: false,             // self-extracting bundle with buildStatic()
+        sfx: false,             // Self-extracting bundle with buildStatic().
         minify: false,
         mangle: false,
         sourceMaps: false,
         separateCSS: false,
         lowResSourceMaps: true,

-        config: {               // config file overrides
+        config: {               // Config file overrides.
             map: {},
             meta: {},
             paths: {}